Frequently Asked Questions about Anxiety

 I've been having a lot of symptoms, such as a tight feeling in my head, some tingling sensations in the back of my head, and I also feel like I’m trapped inside my mind.
 My test results all came back normal.
 Can this be anxiety?
 If so, what can I do to get rid of my symptoms?

-For more information about anxiety symptoms, visit our Anxiety Symptoms and Signs page.
+For more information about anxiety symptoms, visit our Signs and Anxiety Symptoms page.

 If you have questions about your anxiety symptoms or condition, the Recovery Support area of our web site has over 800 answers to commonly asked questions about anxiety.
 If you don't find your question answered there, members can email us their questions and we'll answer them.